SUSE/Portus/_features/7_disabling_users.md

 ## Removing users

 Since Portus 2.1, administrators can remove users from the database completely.
-You can do this by going to `Admin` section and into the `Users` page.
+You can do this by going to the `Admin` section and into the `Users` page.
 In there, you'll see a trash can for each user:

 ![Removing](/build/images/docs/remove-user.png)